 Dr. Firth carefully reviewed and approved the Branola formulation, encouraging Ms. Martin to produce it widely for sale to the public.

-*A significant part of the information on this page was adapted directly from the Bunny Bran website at the direction and with the permission of the owner.
+*A significant part of the information on this page was adapted directly from the Bunny Bran website at the direction of and with the permission of the website owner.